This article was featured in the February 2021 issue of Foundr Magazine

 If there’s one area where FDC could amplify their brand even more it’s with their messaging.

-Right now, outside of their videos, the tone and message are fairly simple and straightforward.
+Right now, outside of their videos, the tone of voice and message are fairly simple and straightforward.
 The positive side is that it makes everything easy to digest and understand.
 The downside is that it can also feel a little bit bland and less memorable.

 FDC obviously enjoys experimenting with their tone through their videos, so it would be nice to see some of that personality come through on the site as well.